SAP-samples/teched2021-DEV164/exercises/7_CreatingContentPackages/README.md

     }
 }
 ```
 1. Change your **Name** and **UserId** under Requestor.
 UserId needs to be your BTP trial user id.
 1. Click **Start New Instance and Close**.
 ![](images/startNewInstanceAndClose.png)
-A new workflow instance of your activated process variant has been created.
-The number of approval steps is determined based on the Total Cost. the above JSON example using 60000 and the newly created workflow instance will have three approval steps.
+*A new workflow instance of your activated process variant has been created.
+The number of approval steps is determined based on the Total Cost.
+The above JSON example using 60.000 and the newly created workflow instance will have three approval steps now.
 1. Click **Show Instances** button to see the newly created workflow instance.
 ![](images/ShowInstances.png)
-The Monitor Workflow Instances Application will show the root workflow instance.
+*The Monitor Workflow Instances Application will show the root workflow instance.
-Click **EXECUTION LOG** to see the detials of the activites executed so far.
+1. Click **EXECUTION LOG** to see the detials of the activites executed so far.
-The activity Reference subflow **"Call Variant"** is started shows the instnace Id of the workflow approval step.
+*The activity Reference subflow **"Call Variant"** is started shows the instnace Id of the workflow approval step.

-Click on the link **Instance Id** to navigate to the Process Variant.
+1. Click on the link **Instance Id** to navigate to the Process Variant.
 ![](images/LeadingWorkflowInstance.png)
-The child workflow instance **"Two Step Approval"** is displayed now.
+*The child workflow instance **"Two Step Approval"** is displayed now.
 This is the Process Variant you have configured and deployed.

-Click on the link **Instance Id** to navigate to the Approval Step.
+1. Click on the link **Instance Id** to navigate to the Approval Step.
 ![](images/ProcessVariantInstance.png)
 1. Click **EXECUTION LOG**.
 It shows the Group Head approval task is ready and assigned to your BTP trial user id.
 ![](images/GroupHeadApprovalInstance.png)